YuukanOO/uniformcss.com/docs/fundamentals/grid-system.md

 ## Getting started with Grid

-Grids are a useful tool to help containerize your page layout and seperate content into columns.
+Grids are a useful tool to help containerize your page layout.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}